Customer-centricity: It's not what you think it is...by

 If customer-centricity is going to be better embraced as the key to informing and advancing strategy then we need to treat it with more value by finding a definition that isn't "fluffy" or misleading.

-Customer-centricity and customer experience is in vogue at the moment.
+Customer-centricity and customer experience is in vogue.
 There has been a surge of white papers and books from all sorts of clever people; all the major consulting houses have large expensively assembled practices dedicated to it and every organisation seems to have stated strategies or ambitions to deliver customer-centricity.

 For some it means fixing service, for others it’s the desire to “put the customer at the centre of everything you do”.
 Despite the ubiquity of the term, customer-centricity remains at best, broad, and at worst, misleading, because it translates as a smokescreen for business-as-usual – produce more, produce cheaper, work harder.